Senate meets in Hot Springs; freebies on at the Oaklawn Jockey Club

 I've asked the Senate staff if we might be informed who, if anyone, is paying for activities today.

 The legislature is not in full session yet, but it's not too soon for socializing.
-On the schedule for the Senate this week is a 3 .m. reception at the Capitol Hill Building by the Arkansas National Guard
+On the schedule for the Senate this week is a reception at the Capitol Hill Building by the Arkansas National Guard

-and breakfast lunch and a reception Dec.
-13 at the Little Rock Club by the Institute for Justice.
+and breakfast, lunch and a reception Dec.
+13 at the Little Rock Club by the Institute for Justice

 The House has been invited to lunch Dec.
 14 by Kindred Healthcare